-Initial stock size: Final year's estimates.
+Initial stock size: Final year's estimates, using the variance-covariance matrix of those estimates to generate replicates within the confidence bounds.

 Maturity: The proportion mature for this stock is assumed constant over the years.
 The maturity ogive used in the short term forecast is the same as the ogive used in the assessment.